Make More of Your Data: Minimal Effort Data Augmentation for Automatic Speech Recognition and Translation: Experimental Setup

 For LibriSpeech, we examined our strategies by training the pre-trained ASR model for 50k steps with validation step of 2k.
 The LM is trained for 200k steps with a batch size of 16k$\times$2 tokens with 4k warm-up steps.
 For both ASR and LM, decoder-input and output embedding are shared.

 For CoVoST-2 ASR, the pre-trained ASR models and the FC cases are trained for 30k steps, validated by every 500 steps.
 The exception is English which has more data.
 We thus train it for 60k steps with a validation step of 1k.
 All above models use 10k warm-up steps.
 For continued training, the En-ASR is trained for 20k steps, validated every 1k steps.
 De-ASR and Fr-ASR are trained for 10k steps whereas Ca-ASR and Es-ASR are trained for 8k steps.
 These four language pairs are validated every 500 steps.
-For AST, we initialize the encoder with a pre-trained En-ASR.
-The AST is then trained for 50k steps with 10k warm-up and validated every 1k steps.

 For MuST-C, both ASR\footnote{For both CoVoST-2 and MuST-C, the En-ASR models used in initialisation are trained on the original data only.
 In addition, the ASR models are obtained by averaging their 5 best checkpoints on their validation losses.} and AST use 100k steps in training with 25k in warm-up and every 2k steps in validation.
 The NMT\footnote{CoVoST-2 NMT is similar except of a batch size of 16k tokens.} is trained for 100 epochs with 8k warm-up steps, validated every epoch, and with a batch size of 100 sentences.
+For CoVoST-2 AST, we initialize the encoder with a pre-trained En-ASR.
+The AST is then trained for 50k steps with 10k warm-up and validated every 1k steps.

 We use beam search of size 5 during inference.
 In shallow fusion, we use the last checkpoint with an interpolation weight of 0.3.
 For pre-training and training from scratch, we average the best 5 checkpoints by validation loss.
 For continued training, we average the \textit{last} 5 checkpoints per validation step to prevent the averaging over pre-training checkpoints.
 For AST, we again average over the best 5 checkpoints.